everyday-as/gmodstore-java-sdk/docs/AddonVersionsApi.md

 <a name="updateAddonVersion"></a>
 # **updateAddonVersion**
-> AddonVersionResponse updateAddonVersion(name, changelog, releaseType, addonId, versionId, with)
+> AddonVersionResponse updateAddonVersion(id, name, changelog, fileHash, fileSize, releaseType, createdAt, updatedAt, addon, addonId, versionId, with)

 Update a version of an addon